 - (a) When the spot of enforcement for a foul by the defense is behind the offensive goal line, a distance penalty is enforced from the goal line.
 However, if the play results in a touchback, the penalty is enforced from the 20-yard line, or from the 25-yard line if the impetus was from a free kick.
-See Section 4, Article 6 for fouls during a backward pass or fumble and Section 4, Article 4 (b), Note, for exception when a player's momentum carries him into the end zone. - (b) When the spot of enforcement for a foul by the offense is behind the offensive goal line, it is a safety. - (c) When the spot of enforcement for a foul by the offense is behind the defensive goal line, a distance penalty is enforced from the goal line.
+See Section 4, Article 6 for fouls during a backward pass or fumble and Section 4, Article 4 (b), Note, for exception when a player's momentum carries him into the end zone. - (b) When the spot of enforcement for a foul by the offense is behind the offensive goal line, it is a safety if the defense elects to enforce the penalty at that spot. - (c) When the spot of enforcement for a foul by the offense is behind the defensive goal line, a distance penalty is enforced from the goal line.

 ARTICLE 3.
 FOUL DURING A SCORE.
 If a team commits a personal or unsportsmanlike conduct foul, or a palpably unfair act, during a down in which the opponent scores, the penalty is enforced on the succeeding free kick (unless the score resulted from the enforcement).
-On a touchdown, the penalty, whether a live-ball or dead-ball foul or a foul between downs, may be enforced on the succeeding kickoff or Try.
-On a successful Try kick, any foul by Team B that does not result in a retry or negate a score may be enforced on the succeeding free kick.
+On a touchdown, the penalty, whether a live ball or dead ball foul or a foul between downs, may be enforced on the succeeding kickoff or Try.
+On a successful Try kick, any foul by Team B that does not result in a re-Try or negate a score may be enforced on the succeeding free kick.
+In all scoring situations, the offended team also has the option of accepting the penalty with customary enforcement and beginning a new series, or replaying the down, instead of counting the points.